ROI of Customer Experience

 The Value of Customer Experience

 CX is a valuable tool for understanding the best methods to grow a company and increase revenue.
-The financial payoff to the business in delivery great CX is massive.
+The financial payoff to the business in delivery of great CX is massive.
 For example, the Harvard Business Review published research on actual customer transactions and comments.
 They found that among thousands of global customers studied, those who had the best past experiences spent far more money as compared to those who had poor past experiences.
+The revenue increase from a greater percent of consumers delivered financial benefit.
+Clearly the improved customer experience ROI is impactful.

 Although the profit margins may take time to materialize, the ROI of CX is impressive when considering the following: